 Drop-shipping is changing the game of retail.
-An estimated 22 to 23 percent of online merchants now use it as their primary method of order fulfillment.
 If you’re considering starting a drop-shipping business, read on to learn what it involves and our picks for the best drop-shippers on the market.

 What is drop-shipping?